 AV: This brings me nicely onto my next question, how did the idea of a shoot come about, and what was it like?

 SN: It came from you and Biraj pushing me towards it!
 I also decided it’d be really cool to document this checkpoint in the journey, and ultimately, push myself way out of my comfort zone.
 It was one of the most uncomfortable things I’ve done.
 Having your wedding photos taken is one thing, but this was all about me and what I looked like.
 I was all out there with nothing to hide!

 What was cool was that pre-shoot I couldn’t really see what I’d achieved, but after the shoot I felt elevated and really confident.
 I know I still have my flaws, but I was never looking for perfect, or even abs in the first place.
 Just the best version of myself at the time.

 AV: What was even cooler was seeing how your confidence grew throughout the shoot.
 I remember saying to Biraj at the shoot, now look at her!
 Completely bossed it by the end.

 Bringing It Together…

-The photoshoot has been the third phase of Sital’s journey so far, and only made possible because of the time and effort spent in the first two phases.
+The photoshoot marked Sital’s Transformation Checkpoint, and only made possible because of the time and effort spent building her foundation.

-After laying down the habits and behaviours to fit around her lifestyle in phase one, it enabled her to lose much of the initial body fat.
+After laying down the habits and behaviours to fit around her lifestyle during the CTP Phase, Sital lost much of the initial body fat.

 Key Lessons To Learn